SourMesen/Mesen/Docs/content/debugging/Debugger.md

 Breakpoints can be set to trigger based on CPU/PPU memory accesses at specific memory addresses.

+**Breakpoint Type**
+Select the type of memory for which you want to set a breakpoint.
+The valid range of addresses for the breakpoint will vary based on the selected memory type.

 **Break On**
-Select whether this breakpoint should occur based on CPU or PPU accesses, and which types of accesses should trigger the breakpoint.
+Select which types of accesses (read, write or execute) should trigger the breakpoint.

 **Address**
 Select which address or address range this breakpoint should apply to.
 It is also possible to specify no address at all by selecting **Any** - in this case, breakpoints will be evaluated on every CPU cycle.

-**Use PRG ROM addresses**: This option makes it so the addresses apply to the PRG ROM itself, instead of their mappings in CPU memory.

 **Condition** (optional)
 Conditions allow you to use the same expression syntax as the one used in the [Watch Window](#watch-window) to cause a breakpoint to trigger under very specific conditions.

+**Mark on Event Viewer**
+When enabled, a mark will be visible on the [Event Viewer](/debugging/eventviewer.html) whenever this breakpoint's conditions are met.
+This can be used to add marks to the event viewer based on a variety of conditions by using conditional breakpoints.

+**Break Execution**
+This enables the breakpoint - if this is disabled, the execution will not break when the breakpoint is hit.

 **Examples**
 To break when the sum of the X and Y registers is 5: